-Details: You will be given a list of potential films to review for your case report.
+Details: You will be given a list of films to review for your case report (see assessment information sheet on Moodle).
 It is not an exhaustive list of feature films in the area of psychology, yet it represents a number of films that deal with major themes in abnormal psychology.
 You are required to watch ONE film from this list, observing and assessing thoughts, feelings, and behaviour in the respective character.
 The story may be fiction or non-fiction.
 To potentially receive a high grade, the focus of your paper will be on the individual, not on the plot or theme of the movie.
 Your report must address questions relating to aspects of the individual and the environment.
-These questions and a template for the structure of the case report will be provided.
+These questions and a template for the structure of the case report will be provided on Moodle.